GloryMurega/GloryMurega/README.md

 - 👋 Hi, I’m Glory Murega
-- 👀 I’m interested in utilizing data to derive insights that facilitate well-informed decision-making.
+- 👀 Currently working as a researcher on Human-AI interactions and Explainable AI (XAI), especially within the context of organizational behaviour.
-- 🌱 I’m building my expertise in data science, analytics, business  intelligence, machine learning, cloud computing & programming, and I'm eager to apply them in a professional setting.
+- 🌱 I have expertise in data science, business intelligence (BI), machine learning (ML), cloud computing, and programming
-- 💞️ I’m looking for data scientist and research opportunities.
-- 📫 How to reach me: Feel free to connect with me on LinkedIn [https://www.linkedin.com/in/glory-m-b61067b5]
+- 📫 How to reach me: Let's connect on LinkedIn [https://www.linkedin.com/in/glory-m-b61067b5]
-- ⚡ Fun fact: Outside of my data-centric pursuits, I enjoy engaging in activities that push my personal boundaries such as mountain climbing, hiking and zip-linning.
+- ⚡ Fun fact: When I'm not immersed in data and research, you'll likely find me in nature, exploring museums, traveling to new places, or volunteering with Rotary International.

 ### Skills